chef/automate/dev-docs/code-coverage.md

 Past UI code coverage results can be found at the parent page, https://a2-code-coverage.cd.chef.co/automate-ui/, along with a chart showing changes in the last 90 days.

-This is automatically populated each day.
+This is automatically regenerated with each merged PR.

 ### Viewing Go Code Coverage